 - The cited investigators found that results of PCR-analyzed settled-dust samples did not correlate with PCR-analyzed air samples. - ERMI does not measure if spores are viable / live.
+[Therefore of limited value for insurance claims.]

-For HUD Healthy Homes, the last limitation of ERMI - not measuring whether the mold is growing-is a critical limitation.
+For HUD Healthy Homes, the last limitation of ERMI -not measuring whether the mold is growing-is a critical limitation.

 Again, with HUD's emphasis on mold and health, the best-established health effect of mold relates to the presence of mold growth.
 Not dead mold.
-As powerful as ERMI is, it is not a replacement for culture methods that not only provides mold speciation but also measures viability.
+As powerful as ERMI is, it is not a replacement for culture methods that not only provides mold speciation but also measures viability and the rate of mold growth.

-Additionally, DDRS offers its own assessments of several ERMI drawbacks:
+Additionally, we offers our own assessment of several ERMI drawbacks: